f5devcentral/f5-big-iq-pm-team/f5-bigiq-deleteOrphanObjects-apm/README.md

 Installation instructions
 -------------------------

-Download the script on both Active BIG-IQ CM.
+Download the script on Active BIG-IQ CM.

 ```
 # bash